Savoy, Illinois

 Savoy is a village in Champaign County, Illinois, United States.
 The population was 8,857 at the 2020 census.
 It is part of the Champaign–Urbana metropolitan area.

 History

 The village was named after Princess Maria Clotilde of Savoy, who had paid the area a visit in 1861.
+Legend suggests that Maria may have made this visit while on a train in her tour.
 The village was incorporated on April 10, 1956.

 Henry M. Dunlap (1853–1938), Illinois farmer and state legislator, lived in Savoy.

+The underground railroad.

+In 1857, Mathias Dunlap opened his house as a depot for African Americans to hide in during their escape in the underground railroad.
+This was located in what now is Burwash Park.

 Geography

 According to the 2021 census gazetteer files, Savoy has a total area of 3.30 sqmi, of which 3.23 sqmi (or 97.85%) is land and 0.07 sqmi (or 2.15%) is water.

 Savoy shares a border with the neighboring city of Champaign and is less than two miles from the site of the main campus of the University of Illinois.
 Savoy is a part of the Champaign–Urbana metropolitan area.